DCC-EX/dcc-ex.github.io/docs/begin/what-to-know.rst

       -  A FastClock to enable time based events
     * - |EX-TB-LOGO-SMALL|
       -  An Android app to help configure your EX-CommandStation
+    * - |EX-SC-LOGO-SMALL|
+      -  A camera-based sensor system to replace multiple trackside sensors

 ----